Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Universal distillation of matching models with real data

-\paragraph{Comparison with GAN-based methods.} Unlike SiD and FGM with GANs, we do not use extra adversarial losses and discriminator to incorporate real data.
+\paragraph{Comparison with GAN-based methods.} Unlike SiD and FGM with GANs \eqref{eq: gan loss}, we do not use extra adversarial losses and discriminator to incorporate real data.
 We only modify UM loss, preserving its core structure and fake model architecture.
 While general adversarial loss is unrelated to the main distillation loss and has uninterpretable scaling hyperparameters, our RealUID loss and weighting coefficients $\alpha, \beta \in (0,1]$ come naturally from the data-free UID loss.
-The original UID loss \eqref{eq: Inv loss no data}, equivalent to SiD \eqref{eq: Sid loss} with $\alpha_{\text{SiD}} = 0.5$ and FGM \eqref{eq: FGM loss}, is obtained when $\alpha = \beta = 1$.
+The original UID loss \eqref{eq: Inv loss no data}, equivalent to FGM \eqref{eq: FGM loss} and SiD \eqref{eq: Sid loss} with $\alpha_{\text{SiD}} = 0.5$, is obtained when $\alpha = \beta = 1$.

-\textbf{Extension for Bridge Matching and Stochastic Interpolants framework}.
-In \underline{Appendix}~\ref{app:UID-bridge-interpolants}, we demonstrate that our framework can be easily extended to other matching models by parametrizing the generated data coupling $\pi^{\theta}(x_0, x_T)$ instead of the data distribution $p^{\theta}_0$.
+\paragraph{Alternative loss form.} Our \underline{RealUID is implicitly related to the linearization scheme} used to obtain data-free UID (\S \ref{sec: inv matching no data}). \textit{The loss \eqref{eq: Inv loss with data} can be derived by splitting each term in the linearized UID loss \eqref{eq: l_2 2 linear delta no data} between real and generated data according to proportions $\alpha$ and $\beta$} (see Appendix \ref{sec: alternative form}).
+This form helps to prove RealUID's properties and extend it beyond the inversion scheme (\S \ref{sec: discussion}). \paragraph{Extension for Bridge Matching and Stochastic Interpolants frameworks.} In Appendix~\ref{app: RealUID coupling}, we demonstrate that \underline{our framework can be easily extended to data-to-data matching models} by parameterizing the generated data coupling $\pi^{\theta}(x_0, x_T)$ instead of the data distribution $p^{\theta}_0$.